guan27/hw3-babythread/README.md

 1. Functions are all in the form mentioned below.
 (So you should write your function by adding code at comment segements only.)
 2. Functions should at least print an output line during its timeslice.
 3. Functions will only "context switch" at the end of each iteration.
-4. Functions will terminate on `maxiter` exceeded or stop condition occurs.
+4. Functions will terminate on `maxiter` exceeded or stop condition occurred.
 5. The output of each iteration and the stop conditions are:
 `BlackholeNumber()` : start from `init`(100-999), update the value by the alogrithm mentioned in the URL below and then print.
 The function stops when the output is 495.
                       (https://zh.wikipedia.org/wiki/黑洞數)
-`BinarySearch()` : start from 50, conduct binary search between range(0,100) to find `init` of this function.
+`BinarySearch()` : conduct binary search between range(0,100) to find `init` of this function.
 You only have to do one step of binary search in each iteration.
 The function stops when the output is `init`.
 `FibonacciSequence()` : print one entry of the Fibonacci Sequence (1,2,3,5,8,13,...) in each iteration.
-There's no required output for this function.
+There's no stopping condition for this function.
 ```
 void FunctionName(int thread_id, int init, int maxiter)
 {